belovanna/belovanna.github.io/_posts/2018-03-06-scraping-from-html.md

 name = tree.xpath('//div[@class="table-cell t-name"]/a')
 name_res = [x.text if x.text else '' for x in name]
 ```
-Now checking the length of lists gives `500 500 500` and we can proceed with pandas dataframe,
+Now the lengths of lists are `500 500 500` and we can proceed with pandas dataframe,
 and writing a csv.
 The remaining columns of the table are extracted using similar approach.
 The full script and resulting file are on my [github](https://github.com/belovanna/py_dir).